Scott Stirling

 Scott Stirling (born August 2, 1977) is an American former professional ice hockey goaltender.
 He is the head coach of the Gilmour Academy boys prep hockey team in Cleveland, Ohio.

 Playing career

 Stirling attended Brown University from 1996 to 2000 where he played NCAA Division I college hockey with the Brown Bears men's ice hockey team.
 Undrafted, Stirling began his professional career in 2000 by joining the Trenton Titans of the ECHL, winning the John A. Daley Trophy as the ECHL Rookie of the Year.
 He went on to play parts of six seasons in the ECHL, being twice selected the ECHL Goaltender of the Year, and being named the ECHL Most Valuable Player for the 2003–04 season.
 He also backstopped the Atlantic City Boardwalk Bullies to capture the 2003 Kelly Cup as ECHL Champions.
 In November 2010, Stirling was named to the ECHL All-Decade Team.

-Personal
+Personal life

 His father is Steve Stirling, the long-time NCAA and American Hockey League coach.